narramadan/mailpublisher/README.md

 * Unit & e2e test cases for User Interface
 * Containerizing the application with Docker
 * CI using Jenkins and CD using Terraform on AWS

+## Observations
+* SendGrid is not able to publish emails to outlook.com.
+Emails published to gmail.com are getting landed in spam/junk folder
+* MailJet will allow publishing the emails with the configured from address & mapped public and private keys only.
+API requests fail if there is deviation on the same.
+* MailJet is able to publish emails to outlook.com landing them to spam/junk folder.
+Emails are not delivered to gmail.com
+* Ensure to provide valid subject & email content to have the emails delivered successfully to your inbox.
+* Either of the services will get suspended during review process as we create test accounts to evaluate such services.
+* Fallback to other providers by implementing MailProvider interface.
+Below are few alternatives
+   * MailGun
+   * AWS Simple Email Service
+   * Agile CRM
+   * Mail Chimp
+   * Campayn
+   * etc...

 ## Screenshorts